 All information requested on this return must be given as fully and correctly as possible.
-Where an employer is a body corporate, society or other body of persons, the declaration and statement must be signed by an agent duly authorized to do so.
+Where an employer is a body corporate, society or another body of persons, the declaration and statement must be signed by an agent duly authorized to do so.

 A Compliance Officer is an officer of the National Insurance Services appointed and designated by the National Insurance Board to carry out the task of ensuring that all persons comply with the National Insurance Act and Regulations.

-The National Insurance Act 33 of 1986 Section 12(1) gives a Compliance Officer the power to enter at all reasonable times any premises or place where he/she has reasonable cause to believe cause that persons are employed, and to make any examination or inquiry which is necessary for him to ascertain whether the provisions of the National Insurance Legislation are being complied with.
+The National Insurance Act 33 of 1986 Section 12(1) (CAP.296) gives a Compliance Officer the power to enter at all reasonable times any premises or place where he/she has reasonable cause to believe that persons are employed, and to make any examination or inquiry which is necessary for him to ascertain whether the provisions of the National Insurance Legislation are being complied with.